zilishen/documentation/content/nms/nim/tutorials/templates/augment-http-upstream.md

 # Change draft status to false to publish doc
 draft: true
 # Description
-# Add a short description (150 chars) for the doc.
+# Enter a short description (150 chars) for the doc.
 Include keywords for SEO.
 # The description text appears in search results and at the top of the doc.
 description: ""
 # Assign weights in increments of 100